noodlewerk/NWLogging/README.md

     If you want to see which filters are active, use the `NWLDump()` method, which should give you something like:

-        About NWLogging
         #printers:1
         action:print tag:warn
         action:print tag:info
         time-offset:0.000000

     Optionally, you can replace your `NWLogInfo(..)` call with `NWLog(..)`, without the 'info'. `NWLog` always logs, ignoring all filters, just like `NSLog` does.

-2. Another cause might be that the console (stderr) printer is not active.
+2. Another cause might be that the default (stderr) printer is not active.
 Activate the default printer with:

         NWLRestoreDefaultPrinters();